microsoft/CameraTraps/detection/efficient/README.md

     15th commit - Submodule updated to its latest commit (Submodule 11th commit).

+    Submodule 12th commit - In `utils/calc_eval.py`, we skip the instances where there is a negative bbox prediction.
+Minor changes in `train.py`, which include changing param types from `int` to `float`.

+    16th commit - Submodule updated to its latest commit (Submodule 12th commit).

 #### install requirements
     pip install numpy Cython
     pip install pycocotools opencv-python tqdm tensorboard tensorboardX pyyaml matplotlib webcolors